 When to Consider Hospice Care

-You may want to consider hospice care as an option when:
+You may want to consider hospice services at home when:

 • There are more visits to the Emergency Room.